MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. If using a certificate for access token signing, do the following:

-   >This is particularly useful when you have multiple front-ends and want the tokens to be signed consistently by every front-end in your configuration.
+   >This is particularly useful when you have multiple control nodes and want the tokens to be signed consistently by every control node in your configuration.
    >
-   >In production environments, we recommend that you use a certificate with a private key to sign the user access tokens between the front-end and the LDAP server.
+   >In production environments, we recommend that you use a certificate with a private key to sign the user access tokens between the control node and the LDAP server.

-   1. On each front-end machine, install the trusted, signed **access token signing certificate** with a private key in the certificate store.
+   1. On each machine hosting the control node, install the trusted, signed **access token signing certificate** with a private key in the certificate store.
 Take note of the `Subject` name of the certificate as you'll need this info later.

    1. In the `appsettings.json` file, search for the section starting with `"JWTSigningCertificate": {`